gpunktschmitz/mediawiki-updater/README.md

 * check for a new version
 * backup MySQL database
-* backup current installation
+* move current installation to backup path
 * download new MediaWiki release
 * extract new release to temporary folder
-* update current installation with new release
+* copy new release
-* deletes the directory "vendor"
-* fetch new external libraries via git into directory "vendor"
+* copying LocalSettings.php from previous version
+* copying images from previous version
+* copying skins from previous version
+* copying extensions from previous version
 * remove old backups (but keeps the latest 3)
 * run the "maintenance/update.php" script